You need to enable JavaScript to run this app.

 Why Visit the City of Samarkand

-Samarkand, an ancient oriental city nestled in the fertile valley of the Zerafshan River, is one of the oldest continuously inhabited cities in the world, with a history as rich and deep as that of Babylon or Rome.
-Serving as the capital of the powerful Timurid Empire in the 14th century, Samarkand has long been a cultural and intellectual hub of the East, earning its place on the UNESCO World Heritage list as a true gem of the region.
+Samarkand, an ancient oriental city nestled in the fertile valley of the Zerafshan River, is one of the oldest continuously inhabited cities in the world, with a history as rich as that of Babylon or Rome.
+Serving as the capital of the powerful Timurid Empire in the 14th century, Samarkand has long been a cultural and intellectual hub of the East, earning its place on the UNESCO World Heritage list.

-The name "Samarkand" is derived from old Persian, meaning “Stone Fort” or “Rock Town,” reflecting its enduring strength and resilience throughout the ages.
-The city is world-renowned for its breathtaking monuments of ancient architecture, each telling the stories of empires past.
-Additionally, Samarkand is famous for its artisan workshops, such as the Gijduvan ceramic workshops, which continue to produce exquisite hand-crafted pottery using techniques passed down through generations.
+The name "Samarkand" is derived from old Persian, meaning “Stone Fort” or “Rock Town,” reflecting its enduring strength.
+The city is world-renowned for its breathtaking monuments, each telling the stories of empires past.
+Samarkand is also famous for its artisan workshops, such as the Gijduvan ceramic workshops, which produce exquisite hand-crafted pottery.

-A visit to Samarkand offers travelers a unique opportunity to step back in time and experience the grandeur of the medieval East.
-One of the most iconic landmarks in the city is the Gur Emir mausoleum, or the "Tomb of the King," built in 1404.
-This architectural masterpiece is not only the final resting place of Amir Timur (Tamerlane) but also his descendants.
-The mausoleum is celebrated for its majestic dome and intricate decorative art, making it a significant example of the architectural brilliance of the Timurid period.
+One of the most iconic landmarks in the city is the Gur Emir mausoleum, built in 1404 as the final resting place of Amir Timur (Tamerlane).
+The mausoleum is celebrated for its majestic dome and intricate decorative art.

 TashkentKhivaBukharaSamarkandBishkekCholpon AtaKarakol